Giraffe Centre Nairobi: Experience Feeding Giraffes

 On the whole, Giraffe Centre is a place with a good combination of proximity to the wild, education, and exploration of nature to be included in the list of Nairobi attractions.

-Rules and Visitor Guidelines at Giraffe Centre, Kenya
+Rules and visitor guidelines at Giraffe Centre, Kenya

-Best Places to Visit Near the Giraffe Centre
+Best places to visit near the Giraffe Centre

 The Giraffe Centre is situated within one of the most attractive sites in Nairobi, and thus it is easy to blend your visit with a number of other attraction sites in the region, such as the wildlife, culture, and nature sites.
 The following are some of the best nearby attractions to visit around the giraffe center and can be easily accessed within a short driving distance.

-1. David Sheldrick Wildlife Trust (Elephant Orphanage)
+David Sheldrick Wildlife Trust (elephant orphanage)

 This is a world-famous orphanage, which is located within a few minutes away, allowing visitors to view rescued elephant babies during their feeding time.
 It is one of the most popular attractions to visit in conjunction with the Giraffe Centre.

-Pioneers in the rescue and hand-raising of orphaned baby elephants and rhinos, through to their reintegration to the wild when grown.
+Pioneers in the rescue and hand-raising of orphaned baby elephants and rhinos, through to their reintegration to the wild when grown

-2. Nairobi National Park
+Nairobi National Park

 Just 20-30 minutes away from the Giraffe Centre, Nairobi National Park is a place that will give one the most unique safari experience, with the wildlife roaming freely with the backdrop of the city skyline.
 It is possible to view lions, rhinos, giraffes, and zebras, among many other species, in a protected natural environment without leaving the city